Skip to main content

 Apply Here: careers@tngcs.org

-Plan, implement and evaluate an age-appropriate program to enhance the children’s cognitive, physical, social and emotional development in accordance with the Child Care and Early Years Act and Toronto Children’s Services AQI Criteria.
-This position reports to the Manager, Canoe Landing Childcare Centre and is part of CUPE Local 7797.
+Assist in the planning, implementation and evaluation of an age appropriate program to enhance the children’s cognitive, physical, social and emotional development in accordance with the Child Care and Early Years Act, How Does Learning Happen Pedagogy, AQI and all other governing agencies.
+This position reports to Manager, Waterfront Child Care Centre.

 Job Posting: See the posting here